 ![]() I love meeting new people and it's also really fun when we have that connection of misdiagnosis and discovering a whole new life to do one tiny pill.
 Meet Kathy Baquie, one of those new friends.
 She also happens to be my latest guest blogger.
 Thanks for opening up and sharing your experiences with us!
 Where does my story start??
 I guess before I was born.
 Something happened in the development of me before I was born.
 Hence I was born with Dopa Responsive Dystonia.
 Except in 1959 no knew what that was.
 I grew as much as I could being a normal kid.
 I fell over an awful lot, told I was just clumsy.
 Went to sleep very early as I was tired out.
 I didnt do very well in school, my handwriting was terrible as my hand shook and my fine motor skills were not what they should be.
 As I went into teenage years and because of my family situation I was told all my syntoms were put on for attention because they werent always visible.
 My mum did try to get some help for me but no knew what was wrong.
 I made up excuses for why I had trouble walking around.
 I would make up lies to stay home from school so I could sleep all day.
 I had some physio treatments but to no avail.
 At 18 I had had enough of being told that there was nothing wrong with me and it was all in my head.
 I got a referral from my local doctor and went through a whole lot of tests.
 I finally got a diagnosis of Familial Spastic Paraparesis.
 I felt so euphoric!!!
 At last someone believed me.
 Still there was those in my close family that didnt believe that there was anything wrong with me and it definitely didnt come from their side of the family.
 Anyway I went on to do some travelling overseas, kept working in a full time job and eventually got married.
 I two of the best daughters ever.
 But by the time I had reach around 30 I was having a great deal of trouble keeping up with life.
 I arranged meeting with my then Neuro Specialist.
 His diagnosis and prediction for my future was to sell my beautiful home in the Hills, no more children, no stress and wait to end up with a walking frame by 45 and wheelchair by 50.
 I cried for a solid 2 hours.
 I changed to my father's Neuro Specialist, ( I was so pleased my father was now on my side) who put me on some new medication that helped a great deal but not as good as my current medication.
 I have stayed with this specialist for 26 years.
 After being with Professor King for about 9 years he suggested I particpate in a medical trial about rare neurological disorders.
 It was because of this trial that I finally got the correct diagnosis of Dopa Responsive Dystonia, along with the correct medication.
 Within a week or so all my syntoms had disappeared and the chains I felt had restricted my body for nearly 40 years were gone.
 I had never felt more alive.
 Within a few months I had gone from barely being able to walk to walking about 6 – 7 kilometres a day and the best thrill of all was skiing down the slopes of Mt Buller (snow fields in Victoria Australia).
 I have continued to take what I now call my happy pills on a regular basis.
 I just been through Menapause which has played up with my DRD.
 I dont sleep well with menapause which makes it hard to cope with my DRD.
 I do the best I can.
 I hope my story helps others.
 Thanks, Kathy Baquie Melbourne Victoria Australia. ![]() As you are all aware, I share my journey of misdiagnosis to help others.
 When I went on the Today Show, I knew that others would see my story and think, that's me!
 I'm pleased that my guest blogger, Tara Richardson, was one of those people!
 Over the past few weeks, I've had the privilege of hearing about her improvements, some are small and some are just plain awesome!
 It’s been a few weeks since I started taking Sinemet (Carbiodopa/Levodopa) to see if I had Dopa Responsive Dystonia a rare genetic disorder that mimics Spastic Dipledga.
 From everything that I have been told about DRD is that if I had it, then I’d see changes, and if I had Spastic Dipledga then I wouldn’t see any changes.
 I’m pleased to say that I have seen changes.
 Some are minor, and some are big changes.
 Eventually, I’ll be walking by myself like everyone else.
 I’m incredibly weak since I’ve been using a wheelchair for 20+ years.
 I need to build up strength in my legs.
 I’m enjoying the process, and it’s honestly scary at the same time.
 I wake up in fear that I won’t improve any further than I have, or I’ve imagined it and it’s not truly working. (crazy talk, I know) Imagine living with a profound disability with no cure, and you get worse year by year while all your other friends with “CP” are maintaining what they have gained.
 You are the only one regressing when in fact, you were far better off than them in the beginning.
 I suffer from chronic pain/nerve pain due to the imbalance in my body over the 44 years of my life.
 I’ve had dozens of surgeries to correct my stiff muscles and straighten my feet and wore braces until I ended up in a wheelchair full-time by age 19.
 Now imagine that one day you woke up and your friend sent you a story about a woman who had been mis-diagnosed as having Spastic CP for 33 years when, in reality, she had Dopa Responsive Dystonia, a genetic rare disorder that mimics Spastic Dipledga.
 I read her story and thought wow great for her that’s awesome.
 I had never heard of DRD before.
 A week later, I saw the video Jean Abbott made before & after her medicine and was shocked.
 I thought that could be me.
 I listened to her story and watched the video in a blink of an eye my life changed forever.
 I quickly contacted Jean on her Facebook page and while I had been waiting for her to respond, I looked up the diagnoses and thought that I probably didn’t have it based on what I read.
 My mind quickly changed once I started talking to Jean Abbott, she confirmed all my questions and was kind enough to answer them all.
 I couldn’t get to the doctor quick enough.
 I printed off all the information and gave it to my doctor who read it and she did her own research, and she thought it would be worth a shot.
 It’s been two weeks, and my life is changing.
 My spastic muscles are gone, and I can move my feet & bend my knees independently.
 My balance has improved 100%; I can hold on to things and move around.
 I have taken a few steps by myself, and my toes are relaxed.
 I’m more aware of my body then ever before.
 The slight change in balance the bending of my knees the ease of movement is all new to me.
 I’m no longer dizzy when walking.
 I’ve been working hard to build up strength in my legs and my core.
 It’s taking a while since I’ve been sitting for so many years.
 I will keep you posted on my recovery… To learn more about Tara Richardson and see her amazing artistic ability, please check out her website at http://www.taraleerichardson.com ![]() Recently I was asked to participate in the Jump For Dystonia campaign by sky diving!
 For those of you who know me well, you know that I wouldn't have to think long about that one...NO!
 I am about as chicken as they come (I was proud of myself for going on a roller coaster and screamed, "I'm going to die" three times in less than two minutes).
 Yes, I'm all about trying new things, but I also know my strengths, weaknesses, fears, hopes and dreams.
 And jumping out of a plane isn't something I see myself doing in the near future or ever, for that matter.
 However, I knew that there had to be something out of my comfort zone that I I could do to promote awareness for Dystonia.
 My decision was to jump into the lake (I can't swim) all while promoting awareness for the Dystonia Community and hopefully physicians who have never heard of Dopa Responsive Dystonia (DRD).
 I share many links right here on my website under the "Resource" tab about Dopa Responsive Dystonia, but I think you should know that I never thought I'd become an advocate, simply because I had never heard of it!!!
 My entire childhood, I thought I had Spastic Diplegia, CP.
 After seeing dozens of doctors over the course of three decades, I still had never heard or read about Dystonia.
 It wasn't until that crazy "Good Friday" in April of 2010 that a neurologist told me, "I think you have Dopa Responsive Dystonia."
 In a matter of 48 hours, I went from being pushed in a wheelchair to standing independently!
 To say I am grateful for my new diagnosis and treatment, would be an understatement and not a day goes by where I don't give thanks to God for all that He has given me.
 Many people ask me, "Aren't you angry that you went so long misdiagnosed?"
 Honestly, I don't hold any resentment or anger about my medical situation.
 I feel so blessed for my new found mobility and know that there are others out there misdiagnosed just like me!
 That is why I do everything I can to educate others about Dystonia, particularly DRD.
 Click the image to watch my jump!
 And then take a photo of your jump (doesn't have to be into a lake) and share it with me here or on my Facebook page.
 Lets create awareness together!
 Has it really been a week since my last blog entry???
 How can that be!!
 I feel like the days are flying by and I'm not getting as much done as I would like.
 I've been busy working on my speaking, working on my memoir, updating my website and answering e-mails from people who have seen my story over the past few weeks (my favorite!).

 Yes, I love that people are reaching out to to inform me that they find my journey both inspiring and hopeful.
 Better yet, I've had eight people tell me that they had a successful trial of L-dopa and are seeing results.
 Yes, I said EIGHT!!!!!!
 That's eight people who feel stronger than they did one month ago.
 This is why I share my challenges with the world.
 It really does help people!!!
 Please continue to share my story with your friends and family, so we can help even more people.
 As always, I want to thank you for your support.
 If it wasn't for all of you who read this, I don't think my story would have gone viral and helped so many dealing with the same issues as me.
-I truly feel like I have been given an amazing gift and wouldn't change any of it!
-It's hard to believe that my little boy is three today.
-I was so excited to make him a Mickey Mouse cake for a couple of reasons.
+I truly feel like I have been given an amazing gift and wouldn't change any of it! |

 Archives